Protecting PG&E watershed lands

 Working together to conserve headwater lands

-This opportunity to conserve PG&E-owned lands for the public benefit emerged as part of a 2003 settlement agreement in which PG&E agreed to conserve more than 140,000 acres of watershed land holdings throughout California in exchange for financial bankruptcy relief.
-As the upper Feather River Watershed’s local land trust, FRLT will hold conservation easements on over 43,000 acres of these lands and waters, permanently protecting their natural and cultural resources for the benefit of current and future generations—both human and wild.
+The opportunity to conserve PG&E-owned lands for the public benefit emerged as part of a 2003 settlement agreement in which PG&E agreed to conserve more than 140,000 acres of watershed land holdings throughout California in exchange for financial bankruptcy relief.
+As the upper Feather River Watershed’s local land trust, FRLT was designated to hold conservation easements on over 43,000 acres of these lands and waters, permanently protecting their natural and cultural resources for the benefit of current and future generations—both human and wild.

 This collaboration between FRLT and PG&E is one of the most ambitious conservation efforts ever undertaken by a land trust and a private corporation in the western United States.
-It represents 18+ years of work to establish a mechanism to conserve these key watershed lands.
+It represents 2 decades of work to establish a mechanism to conserve these key watershed lands.

 Funding partners